top of page

 2010 - 2023

-• 2022 imagineNATIVE Film Festival Best Dramatic Feature Film Award - We Are Still Here
+• imagineNATIVE Film Festival, Best Dramatic Feature (We Are Still Here)

-• 2018 NZ Film Commission Māori Screen Excellence Award
+• New Zealand Film Commission Māori Screen Excellence Award

-• 2018 34th Pacific Asian Film Festival – Grand Jury Award Outstanding International Feature Film - WARU
+• Asia Pacific Film Festival, Grand Jury Award for Outstanding International Narrative Feature (Waru)

-• 2018 Seattle International Film Festival Best of SIFF Audience Award for WARU
+• Seattle International Film Festival, SIFF Audience Award (Waru)

-• 2018 Wairoa Māori Film Festival Indigenous Rights Award
+• Wairoa Māori Film Festival, Indigenous Rights Award

-• 2013 Playmarket NZ Best Play by a Māori Playwright Award – PATUA
+• Playmarket New Zealand, Best Play by a Māori Playwright (Patua)

-• 2010 imagineNATIVE Film Festival – Best Short Film Redemption (co-writer)
+• imagineNATIVE Film Festival, Best Short Film (Redemption, co-writer)

 Image by Felix Mooneeram